jayrm/fbcunit/readme.txt

 Compiling
 ---------
-	To compile fbcunit library, the test-suite (for fbcunit itself), and examples, from top level directory:
+	To compile fbcunit library, from top level directory:

 		$ make

+	To compile everything: the library, the test-suite (for fbcunit itself), and examples, from top level directory:

+		$ make everything

+	To list targets and options:

+		$ make help

 Testing
 -------
 	To test the library (with itself), from top level directory:

-		$ tests/tests.exe
+		$ make tests && tests/tests.exe

 	Also see ./examples directory for examples of usage